sumocoders/errbit-php/README.md

 # Errbit & Airbrake Client for PHP

+    Since flippa deleted his repository we republished it so we can keep using it

 This is a full-featured client to add integration with Errbit (or Airbrake) to any PHP >= 5.3 application.